InterMask: 3D Human Interaction Generation via Collaborative Masked Modeling: Abstract

 \section{Abstract}

 Generating realistic 3D human-human interactions from textual descriptions remains a challenging task.
-Existing approaches, typically based on diffusion models, often generate unnatural and unrealistic results.
+Existing approaches, typically based on diffusion models, often produce results lacking realism and fidelity.
 In this work, we introduce \emph{InterMask}, a novel framework for generating human interactions using collaborative masked modeling in discrete space.
 InterMask first employs a VQ-VAE to transform each motion sequence into a 2D discrete motion token map.
 Unlike traditional 1D VQ token maps, it better preserves fine-grained spatio-temporal details and promotes \textit{spatial awareness} within each token.
 Building on this representation, InterMask utilizes a generative masked modeling framework to collaboratively model the tokens of two interacting individuals.
-This is achieved by employing a transformer architecture specifically designed to capture complex spatio-temporal interdependencies.
+This is achieved by employing a transformer architecture specifically designed to capture complex spatio-temporal inter-dependencies.
 During training, it randomly masks the motion tokens of both individuals and learns to predict them.
-In inference, starting from fully masked sequences, it progressively fills in the tokens for both individuals.
+For inference, starting from fully masked sequences, it progressively fills in the tokens for both individuals.
 With its enhanced motion representation, dedicated architecture, and effective learning strategy, InterMask achieves state-of-the-art results, producing high-fidelity and diverse human interactions.
-It outperforms previous methods, achieving an FID of $5.154$ (vs $5.535$ for in2IN) on the InterHuman dataset and $0.399$ (vs $5.207$ for InterGen) on the InterX dataset.
+It outperforms previous methods, achieving an FID of $5.154$ (vs $5.535$ of in2IN) on the InterHuman dataset and $0.399$ (vs $5.207$ of InterGen) on the InterX dataset.
 Additionally, InterMask seamlessly supports reaction generation without the need for model redesign or fine-tuning.